ArjaanBuijk/CarND_Traffic_Sign_Classifier_Project/Traffic_Sign_Classifier_writeup.md

 The code for this step is contained in the fifth code cell of the Jupyter notebook.

-First, the description belonging to each class is read into a Panda DataFrame, from the file signnames.csv.
+The description belonging to each class is read into a Panda DataFrame, from the file signnames.csv.

-This allows for clear descriptions in the reports.
+Instead of just referring to class labels, the description is always used in investigative reports.

-Then, in this code cell are two functions that were used during this initial investigation, and then re-used below during actual pre-processing of the data.
+In this code cell are also two functions that were used during this initial investigation.

 | Function | Description |
 | -------- | ----------- |